AAC & Literacy

 • Methods include but are not limited to instruction, assessment, and the technologies required to make literacy accessible to individuals with disabilities.

-• Principles include, but are not limited to, the beliefs that literacy is learned across places and time, and no person is too disabled to benefit literacy learning opportunities.
+• Principles include, but are not limited to, the beliefs that literacy is learned across places and time, and no person is too disabled to benefit from literacy learning opportunities.

 7. The right to live and learn in environments that provide varied models of print use such as reading a recipe, paying bills, sharing a joke, or writing a letter.